aragon/aragon-cli/docs/Main-commands.md

 - `--reset`: If reset is present it will reset the devchain before running.
 The chain will then start from scratch and all published packages will need to be recreated.
 - `--port`: The port where the devchain will be started.
+- `--network-id`: Network id to connect with.
+- `--block-time`: Specify blockTime in seconds for automatic mining.
+- `--files`: The path to the files that will be published.
+Defaults to the current directory.
+- `--build`: A flag to specify whether the webapp should be built while publishing, running the script specified in `build-script` of `package.json`.
+Defaults to `true`.
+- `--build-script`: The name of the NPM script in your app that will be used for building the webapp.
+- `--prepublish`: A flag to specify whether to run a prepublish script specified in `prepublish-script` of `package.json`.
+Defaults to `true`.
 - `--template`: The name of the contract that will be deployed as the [DAO template](templates-intro.md) that will be used to create your DAO.
 If no Template is provided it will use a default Template that sets up the DAO with just your app (`bare-template.aragonpm.eth`).
 - `--template-init [argument1 ... argumentN]`: The constructor arguments for the Template contract, each separated by a space.
 See the [deploy command](#aragon-deploy) for more information on constructor arguments.
 - `--template-deploy-event`: Arguments to be passed to the template constructor.
 Defaults to `DeployInstance`.
-- `--build`: A flag to specify whether the webapp should be built while publishing, running the script specified in `build-script` of `package.json`.
-Defaults to `true`.
-- `--build-script`: The name of the NPM script in your app that will be used for building the webapp.
-- `--prepublish`: A flag to specify whether to run a prepublish script specified in `prepublish-script` of `package.json`.
-Defaults to `true`.
 - `--prepublish-script`: The name of the NPM script in your app that will be run before publishing the app.
 Defaults to `prepublishOnly`.
 - `bump`: Type of bump (major, minor or patch) or version number to publish the app.
 - `--client`: Whether to start the Aragon client or not.
 Defaults to `true`.